Nizarassad/Black-Friday-Analysis/README.md

 ## Aim and goals

-The goal of this study is to investigate collective consumption patterns on Black Friday, a major shopping day in many countries.
+The aim of this study is to investigate collective consumption patterns on Black Friday, a major shopping day in many countries.
 As businesses grow into large franchises, understanding customer preferences becomes challenging.
 Prediction models are necessary to better understand these preferences.
-This research aims to answer the following questions:
+This research goals to answer the following questions:

 - What is the relationship between factors affecting customer purchases?
 - Which factors are most influential in purchases?
 - Can we create a reliable prediction model for customer purchases?

-The study involves data exploration, pre-processing, and the development of a prediction model using a random forest algorithm.
-We compare our model's accuracy with other models that used the same dataset.

-## Dataser
+## Dataset

 The dataset used in this project is provided by "ABC Private Limited" and contains purchase summaries of customers for selected high-volume products over a month.
 - https://www.researchgate.net/figure/The-Black-Friday-data-made-available-by-ABC-Private-Limited_tbl1_333506727